AlephEleven/awesome-projects/README.md

 # awesome-projects
 list of projects that I thought were really cool (also a way for me to get use to github more)

+## String type

+Set of string-related methods for C, implementing a struct stringt which works similarly to strings in higher level languages, while still requiring pointers for data manipulation.

 ## Matching

 Applications of Python 3.10's match function